synthels/daphne-x86_64/building.md

 We use CMake as our build system, so you will have to install that first of all.

 Before building, you must also install the `i686-elf-gcc` compiler.
-The best way to get it is to use the brew like so
+The best way to get it is to use brew like so

 ```
 brew install i686-elf-gcc